barbarachbc/esphome-workshop/src/content/devices/adafruit-circuit-playground-express.md

 - Can power all features

 ### Battery Power
-- 3 × AAA battery pack (sold separately)
+- LiPo battery or 3 × AAA battery pack
 - Connects to JST connector on back
 - Portable operation
 - Battery voltage available on VOUT pad